ashokdarsh/my-profile/docs/engineering/foundations.md

 ## Impact to community

-These foundations are now core to how engineering is practiced at Cargill.
+These foundations are now core to how engineering is practiced by my teams.
 They've helped:

 - Streamline onboarding for new engineers and vendors
 - Improve the reliability and security of applications across business units